leucos/ansible-tuto/step-04/README.md

     GATHERING FACTS *********************
     ok: [host1.example.org]

-Remember when we used the `setup` module ?
+Remember when we used the `setup` module?
 Before each play, ansible runs it on necessary hosts to gather facts.
 If this is not required because you don't need any info from the host, you can just add `gather_facts: no` below the host entry (same level as `tasks:`).